vaquarkhan/microservices-recipes-a-free-gitbook/MENTORSHIP.md

 ### **📖 Recommended Preparation**
 Before your session, consider reviewing:
 - This book - Especially chapters relevant to your questions
-- The Khan Pattern™ methodology in the AUTHOR.md file
+- The Adaptive Granularity Strategy methodology in the AUTHOR.md file
 - Your current challenges - Be specific about what you need help with
 - Industry best practices - Come with informed questions